9 Crucial Steps to Alzheimer’s Planning

 2. Evidence of legal capacity.
 This is established by your signature when you voluntarily and knowingly sign the HCPOA;

 Making the proper choice of who should act as your agent when you are unable to make healthcare decisions is a big one.
 This individual should be someone you consider trustworthy, responsible, and caring.
-Keep in mind it is entirely possible that the person you select may have to make some of the most important decisions about your life.
+Keep in mind that the person you select may have to make some of the most important decisions about your life.
 Always remember (when available) to have your physician and agent receive a copy of the HCPOA.

 Why Having a Living Will and Advanced Medical Directive in NJ is Important

 Living wills can be customized to suit your choice(s).
 For example, some individuals are against prolonging their lives if they become unconscious or terminally ill, while others want to use all means possible to keep them alive.
-Some of us are against all life-prolonging treatment but wish to still have hydration (water) given to make them more comfortable.
+Some of us are against all life-prolonging treatments, but still wish to have hydration (water) given to make them more comfortable.
 Whatever your wishes, your living will can be customized to suit your exacting preferences.

-STEP 3 Consider Drafting a Financial Power of Attorney
+STEP 3: Consider Drafting a Financial Power of Attorney

 Similar to the power of attorney in the healthcare context, a durable power of attorney for finances allows you to designate an agent to handle your financial and legal affairs should you become unable.
-For example, should you become incapacitated, you can have your spouse or trusted child or friend pay your bills, handle investments, pay taxes, manage your assets, and more.
+For example, should you become incapacitated, you can have your spouse or trusted child, or friend pay your bills, handle investments, pay taxes, manage your assets, and more.

 Understanding the language of a financial power of attorney (POA) is important before you sign the document.
 You should clearly understand the effect of signing a financial POA.
 Always remember, the POA can be revoked by you or changed at any time prior to death or loss of mental capacity.
 NJ Law requires the following for all financial POAs:

-1. You, as the principal (creator of document), must willingly and voluntarily sign the POA, without being coerced by anyone;
+1. You, as the principal (creator of the document), must willingly and voluntarily sign the POA, without being coerced by anyone;

 2. The POA must be notarized by a notary public.